-Beam Therapeutics, Inc. Option and License Agreement
+Beam Therapeutics Inc. Option and License Agreement

-In October 2021, we entered into an Option and License Agreement (Beam License) with Beam, pursuant to which Beam granted us a non-exclusive license to use Beam's proprietary CRISPR Cas12b nuclease editing technology, for a specified number of gene editing targets, to research, develop, and commercialize engineered cell therapy products that (i) are directed to certain antigen targets, with respect to our allogeneic T cell programs, or (ii) comprise certain human cell types, with respect to our stem cell-derived programs.
+In October 2021, we entered into an Option and License Agreement (Beam License) with Beam, pursuant to which Beam granted us a non-exclusive license to use Beam's proprietary CRISPR Cas12b nuclease editing technology for a specified number of gene editing targets to research, develop, and commercialize engineered cell therapy products that (i) are directed to certain antigen targets, with respect to our allogeneic T cell programs, or (ii) comprise certain human cell types, with respect to our stem cell-derived programs.
 We are permitted to use the CRISPR Cas12b system to modify or introduce, ex vivo, selected genetic sequences with respect to the licensed products under the Beam License.
-Pursuant to the Beam License, we paid Beam an upfront payment of \$50.0 million.
-Additionally, we may be obligated to pay up to \$65 million in specified developmental and commercial milestone payments and royalties on licensed products.
-At the time of the entry into the Beam License, Mr. Nelsen, a member of our Board, was a beneficial owner of greater than 10% of the outstanding shares of Beam.
-Mr. Nelsen is also affiliated with a member of the board of directors of Beam.
-In addition, Mr. Nelsen is affiliated with ARCH Venture Partners, which is a holder of greater than 5% of the outstanding shares of our common stock and greater than 5% of the outstanding shares of common stock of Beam, and was so affiliated at the time of our entry into the Beam License.
-For information regarding the Beam License, see "Business - Key Intellectual Property Agreements - Ex Vivo Cell Engineering Platform - License Agreement with Beam" included in Part I, Item I of our Annual Report.
-For more information regarding ARCH Venture Partners' ownership in our securities and Mr. Nelsen's relationship with ARCH Venture Partners, see the section of this proxy statement titled "Security Ownership of Certain Beneficial Owners and Management."
+Pursuant to the Beam License, we paid Beam an upfront payment of \$50 million.
+Additionally, we may be obligated to pay up to \$65 million in specified developmental and commercial milestones and royalties on licensed products.
+We and Beam entered into amendments to the Beam License in each of June 2022, July 2022, and March 2023.